Marco-Luc/marco-luciano-capstone/README.md

 I used Node/Express to create the backend API with NBA team/player data I retrieved myself.

-On both sides, **Axios** was used for making requests between the client and server. **npm** was used to manage the various dependencies required throughout the project.
+On both sides, **Axios** was used for making requests between the client and server. **npm** was used to manage the dependencies required throughout the project.

 🏀 Thank you for checking out my application, I hope you have fun! 🏀

--- Marco Luciano (April, 2023)
+— Marco Luciano (April, 2023)

 ![Screenshot of NBA - My Starting Five App](./src/assets/Images/app-screenshot.png)